Position Discontinuation and Severance

 - The supervisor will collaborate with the HRBP to complete the Request for Position Elimination Form.

-- The supervisor will communicate privately and in person with each Professional Staff Member who is to be separated from Drexel University.
+- The supervisor will communicate privately and in person with each Professional Staff Member who is to be separated from Drexel University and ANS.
 The supervisor must ensure that the HRBP is present during the meeting.

 HUMAN RESOURCE RESPONSIBILITIES